techfolios/template-old/essays/design-patterns.md

 ## The Meta of Programming

 Like Overwatch metas, there are many different design patterns in programming that you will generally look to help build your program and solve your problem.
-While they may not be exact solutions, in they will guide you towards the solution.
+While they may not be exact solutions, in the end, they will guide you towards the solution.
+An example of this is the Stuffs Meteor template, at first glance it is a simple web app, but what it really is, is a template that can be used to create something bigger and better.
+It lays the ground work of a fundamnetally sound app and allows the user to add on to it.